-Studies of extreme seawater inundation in Torres Strait at present show that based on a 5-year return period five communities are particularly vulnerable to inundation - Saibai, Boigu, Masig, Warraber and lamavii.
-Future sea level rise will exacerbate this existing issue, with inundation events likely to occur more frequently and the possibility that several Torres Strait islands are completely inundated.
-Whilst it remains unclear what level of inundation will be tolerable for communities over the longer term, the probable worst-case scenario is the relocation of several cenario is the relocation of several communities, incurring considerable cultural, spiritual and economic costs.
+Studies of extreme seawater inundation in Torres Strait at present show that based on a 5-year return period five communities are particularly vulnerable to inundation - Saibai, Boiqu, Masiq, Warraber and lamavii.
+Future sea level rise will exacerbate this existing issue, with inundation events likely to occur more frequently and the possibility that several Torres Strait islands are over completely inundated.
+Whilst it remains unclear what of inundation will be tolerable for communities the longer term, the probable worst-case scenario is the relocation of several communities, incurring considerable cultural, spiritual and economic costs.

-Other potential impacts of climate change, including more intense storms that will increase island erosion, changes to rainfall patterns, hotter weather, spread of diseases, and changes to ecosystems, are also expected to significantly affect Torres Strait Island communities, whose culture, subsistence and livelihoods involve traditional and commercial fishing, hunting and gardening.
+Other potential impacts of climate change, including more intense storms that will increase island erosion, changes to rainfall patterns, hotter weather, spread of diseases, and changes to ecosystems, are also expected to significantly affect Torres lacking due to inadequate knowledge of key climatic, oceanographic and ecological processes.
+One of the objectives of the Action Plan delivered as a part of this Strategy is to provide a more comprehensive understanding of climate risk to enable appropriate adaptation options to be considered.
+Understanding the risks and vulnerability of communities and ecosystems to climate change over various time horizons will help to develop strategies to bolster resilience and assist adaptation and management actions.

+Strait Island communities, whose culture, subsistence and livelihoods involve traditional and commercial fishing, hunting and gardening.